 Although the clinical features can be similar to Marfan syndrome (MFS), multiple joint contractures (especially of the elbow, knee, and finger joints), and crumpled ears in the absence of significant aortic root dilatation are characteristic of Beals syndrome and rarely found in MFS.

 Visit the Orphanet disease page for more information.

 Research helps us better understand diseases and can lead to advances in diagnosis and treatment.
 This section provides resources to help you learn about medical research and ways to get involved.

 Support and advocacy groups can help you connect with other patients and families, and they can provide valuable services.
 Many develop patient-centered information and are the driving force behind research for better treatments and possible cures.
 They can direct you to research, resources, and services.
 Many organizations also have experts who serve as medical advisors or provide lists of doctors/clinics.
 Visit the group’s website or contact them to learn about the services they offer.
 Inclusion on this list is not an endorsement by GARD.

 These resources provide more information about this condition or associated symptoms.
 The in-depth resources contain medical and scientific language that may be hard to understand.
 You may want to review these resources with a medical professional.

 Questions sent to GARD may be posted here if the information could be helpful to others.
 We remove all identifying information when posting a question to protect your privacy.
 If you do not want your question posted, please let us know.
 Submit a new question

 My nephew has been diagnosed with Beals syndrome (also known as congenital contractural arachnodactyly).
 Can you provide me with information?
 See answer

-I have Beals syndrome (also known as congenital contractural arachnodactyly).
+I have Beals syndrome (congenital contractural arachnodactyly).
 I am a 19-year-old female and I was wondering how tall I would be because of this condition?
 The symptom is having a tall stature, but how tall?
 I'm 5'3 right now.
 See answer